 The cafe has been successful in finding homes for cats (152 adoptions in three and a half years) but it has not been profitable as a social enterprise.
 Working without wages for a while is something Ken and Richelle are prepared to do as new business owners, but the Petone location didn’t get enough customers to allow them to pay their workers a living wage.
 Also, they found that living away from the cafe didn’t give them the ability to care for the cafe cats as well as they wanted to.
 Therefore, they have decided to move.

 Currently, they are trying to sell their lovely home in Korokoro so they can pay for a building they bought in Hutt Central, on the corner of High St and Margaret two blocks from Queensgate Mall.
 This will be the place where they can live and have the cafe in an area that is more convenient for more of their customers to visit more often.
 Getting consent and finding a good builder throughout the lockdowns and supply shortages is taking longer than they thought it would.
 But, they are committed to getting the cat cafe finished so they can re-open to provide the ‘cat relaxation therapy’ you have come to expect.
 Meanwhile, they do host some occasional adoption events in their unoccupied space to help out rescues in adopting their cats as much as they can.
 Events are published in their social media so keep following to stay up to date.

 You can help by enjoying the delicious food and drink of our tenants, Cafe Soleil, and shopping at our retail section in the back of the cafe under the stairs, or our stand at Welly Collective on Courtenay Place or from our online shopping page.
 Of course, telling your friends about Neko Ngeru will help as well.
-And, if you happen to know someone who is looking for a cute home with a great view in the Korokoro area, please put us in touch.
+We are making (slow!) progress on the construction of the cat cafe upstairs.
+We hope it will be ready by December.